livingdocsIO/documentation/reference-docs/doc-includes/server_customization.md

 ### Resolve options

-Includes can be resolved in two modes when rendering a document.
-Either a `<ld-include>` tag can be rendered so the include can be resolved outside of Livingdocs (e.g by a script in the browser or a server that delivers the rendered HTML to a browser).
+Includes can be resolved in two modes when rendering (i.e. publishing) a document.
+Either a `<ld-include>` tag can be rendered so the include can be resolved outside of Livingdocs (e.g. in a microservice).
 Or the includes can be resolved on the Livingdocs server in the rendering of the document.

 #### Unresolved include

-An unresolved include looks like this:
+An unresolved include looks like this in the published document's HTML:
 ```html
 <div>
   <ld-include data-include-service="embed-teaser" data-include-params="{&quot;mediaId&quot;:2}"></ld-include>